ammiranda/quiz_app/README.md

-I created a quiz on Chinese culture that is powered by [jQuery](http://jquery.com/) and [HandlebarsJS](http://handlebarsjs.com/)!
+I created a quiz on Chinese culture that is powered by [jQuery](http://jquery.com/), [Twitter Bootstrap](http://getbootstrap.com/), and [HandlebarsJS](http://handlebarsjs.com/)!
 Enjoy and please don't cheat!